suleenwong/ML_Project_Kickstarter_Success/README.md

 ## Introduction

 Kickstarter, founded in 2009, is a crowdfunding platform where project creators can raise money from the public, circumventing traditional avenues of investment.
-It has an all-or-nothing funding model, whereby a project is only funded if it meets its goal amount; otherwise no funds are collected.
+It has an all-or-nothing funding model, whereby a project is only funded if it meets its goal amount; otherwise no money is given by backers to a project.

 A huge variety of factors contribute to the success or failure of a project on Kickstarter.
 Some of these factors are able to be quantified or categorized, which allows machine learning models to predict whether a project will succeed or not.